iroko-framework/iroko-framework-ewe/docs/terms/accessLevel/public-no-amplification.md

 ## Definition

-May be displayed publicly, but should not be promoted, indexed for discoverability, or redistributed beyond the immediate context of publication.
+May be displayed publicly but should not be actively promoted, indexed for enhanced discoverability, or redistributed beyond the immediate context.

 ---

 ## Scope note

-Use this level when information is technically public or widely available, but further circulation would increase visibility in ways that conflict with stewardship goals.
-This supports non-amplification without claiming secrecy.
+Used when information is already public but further amplification would conflict with stewardship goals.
+This level supports ethical restraint without asserting secrecy.

 ---